GeneralBots/BotBook/book/chapter-05-gbdialog-reference.md

 # .gbdialog Reference

  All direct communication from GeneralBots to the end user is made up of the .gbDialog extension.
 It can be composed of speech or writing directly with the bot.
+ This extension facilitates support related to dialogues, as the system is divided by each service extension.

 ## Using Conversational BASIC